cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/gws-scanner.md

 ## Introduction

-This article explains about the process that runs in the background scanning all group workspaces to gather basic information about usage, which are fed into a database to be made available to users via the {{<link "gws-scanner-ui">}}GWS Scanner User Interface{{</link>}}.
+This article explains about the process that runs in the background scanning all group workspaces (GWS) to gather basic information about usage, which are fed into a database to be made available to users via the {{<link "gws-scanner-ui">}}GWS Scanner User Interface{{</link>}}.

 It is intended for GWS Managers and provides details about how to customise the scan that is done on each GWS.

 **It is run centrally, and is a very resource-intensive task, so please don't run similar tasks of your own, as you will be unnecessarily duplicating resource usage.**

-There are two different scans of the Group Workspaces (GWSs).

-- A daily scan which checks for how full the GWS is, and will email the GWS manager if it is over the default threshold of 83%, or a defined threshold in the GWS config file (see below).
-- An approximately fortnightly check of the contents of all GWSs.
+The scans occurs approximately fortnightly to check the contents of all GWSs.

-As a GWS Manager you will receive e-mails summarising the usage and contents of the GWS.
-By default this is a simple volume level summary of the GWS.

 ## Customisation